Jbays/js-basic-training/overview.md

 iLikeToAdd(randoNumbos) //==> 33
 ```
 #### Description
-* iLikeToAdd takes an array as parameter.
+* For input, iLikeToAdd takes an array.
-* As output, iLikeToAdd returns the sum of all array's elements.
+* For output, iLikeToAdd returns the sum of all array's elements.

 ### Check For Understanding (Functions III)